Frostbite is damage to the skin and underlying tissues caused by extreme cold. Frostbite is the most common freezing injury.

 - You had severe frostbite

-- If normal feeling and color do not return promptly after home treatment for mild frostbite
+- Normal feeling and color do not return promptly after home treatment for mild frostbite

 - Frostbite has occurred recently and new symptoms develop, such as fever, general ill-feeling, skin discoloration, or drainage from the affected body part